magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 whether it’s easy or difficult you practise; whether it’s hot or cold you practise.
 It’s straight like this.
-In the real practice, whether standing, walking, sitting or reclining you must have the intention to continue the practice steadily, making your consistent in all postures.
+In the real practice, whether standing, walking, sitting or reclining you must have the intention to continue the practice steadily, making your sati consistent in all postures.

 At first thought it seems as if you should stand for as long as you walk, walk for as long as you sit, sit for as long as you lie down.
 I’ve